kaustavha/luvit-docs/doc/api/modules.markdown

 <!-- type=misc -->

-When a file is run directly from Node.js, `require.main` is set to its `module`.
+When a file is run directly from luvit, `require.main` is set to its `module`.
 That means that you can determine whether a file has been run directly by testing